TG922/Contributing-to-open-source/README.md

 # Task 1: Forking the repo

 - To work on a project, we will need to make exact copy of your repo.
-For doing this, we first fork the repository and then clone it so that we have a local working copy. get your own copy of repository by clicking ```Fork``` button right upper corner !!
+For doing this, we first fork the repo and then clone it so that we have a local working copy. get your own copy of repo by clicking ```Fork``` button right upper corner !!

 # Task 2: Clone the forked repo